 Served Fresh and warm from the oven with a soft flavorful inside and a slightly crisp bite, these authentic Bavarian Homemade German Pretzels are perfect for when you want something a little more than just chips and dip!

 I’ve always loved pretzels.
-In Germany some restaurants have a basket of pretzels for you when you sit down.
+In Germany, some restaurants have a basket of pretzels for you when you sit down.
+They serve them with an amazing pretzel dipping sauce called beer cheese dip.

 The first time we were in Germany, starved after a long fight we found a restaurant right next to our hotel.
 Being from America we were used to getting bread while you waited for your food.
 Imagine my delight when we were given fresh hot baked pretzels.
 I think we each ate 3 before our food came.